Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: Espaloma force field reproduces quantum chemical energies and forces

-Leveraging the datasets generated in Section~\ref{sec:dataset}, we refit the Espaloma force field.
-Similar to the original implementation, since the van der Waals parameters affect the physical property prediction, which is computationally challenging to optimize, we only optimize the valence parameters while using \textit{openff-2.0.0}~\cite{boothroyd2022development}---we leave the tuning of van der Waals parameters for future study.
-For partial charges, following the protocol of \citet{wang2019graph}, we predict the electronegativity and hardness of atoms before using \textit{charge equilibration}~\cite{gilson2003fast} to predict atomic partial charges while preserving the total charge exactly.
-We improve the training pipeline of the original Espaloma force field to increase its stability and data efficiency: \begin{itemize} \item Quantum mechanics forces are incorporated into training. \item Strong \textit{L2} regularization is applied on proper and improper torsion force constants. \item We truncate the improper torsion terms to include only $n=1, 2$ periodicities. \end{itemize} To generate the \texttt{espaloma-0.3.0} force field, we randomly shuffle the datasets and split each into train, test, and validation sets (80\%, 10\%, and 10\%, respectively) based on chemical species (unique isomeric SMILES strings).
-Since the MM force field is incapable of reproducing quantum chemical heats of formation, which are reflected as an additive offset in quantum chemical energy targets, we shift the reference energy to have zero mean; note that when deployed, the absolute value of MM energy is not physically meaningful and traditional MM force fields are never used to simulate bond-breaking events.
+We enhance the original Espaloma framework to improve the model stability and data efficiency (see {\bf SI Section~\ref{sec:si_refit}} for further details): \begin{itemize} \item quantum chemical forces are incorporated into training to provide more information about the quantum chemical potential surface; \item \textit{L2} regularization is applied to proper and improper torsion force constants to suppress spurious features in torsion profiles; \item improper torsion terms expressed using $n=1, 2$ periodicities to reduce the complexity of the model and to align with other conventional force fields which usually employs $n=1, 2$ periodicities; \item node features that were sensitive to resonance form have been eliminated to ensure chemically equivalent representations of the same molecule receive identical parameters. \end{itemize} To train \texttt{espaloma-0.3}, we randomly shuffle the datasets and split each dataset by molecules into train, test, and validation sets (80\%, 10\%, and 10\%, respectively) based on unique isomeric SMILES strings.
+Since the MM force field is incapable of reproducing quantum chemical heats of formation, which are reflected as an additive offset in quantum chemical energy targets for each molecule, we shift the reference quantum chemical energy of each molecule to have zero mean; note that when deployed, the absolute value of MM energy is not physically meaningful and traditional MM force fields are never used to simulate bond-breaking events.
+The loss function used in training included deviations from quantum chemical snapshot energies and forces, as well as deviations from target partial charges for each molecule in the training set (see see {\bf SI Section~\ref{sec:si_refit}} for complete details).